makemeunsee/ichimiginikarasu/README.md

 - The issues file list kanji that are rendered somewhat off
 - tex & pdf files are generated during the execution in the 'resources/kanji_vg directory' and are not cleaned
 - Some interesting compounds readings and translations are missing, as no good strategy was found to select them.
-E.g.: 空's reading 'そら - sky' is missing, whereas 'から - empty' is.
+E.g.: 空's reading 'そら - sky' is missing, whereas 'から - empty' is present.

 ## Acknowledgements